cos418atPrinceton/assignments_template/assignment1-3/README.md

 <p>
-  To test your solution, you should use the same Go test suite as you did in Part I of assignment 1.2, except swapping out <tt>-run Sequential</tt>
+  To test your solution, you should use the same Go test suite as you did in Part A of assignment 1-2, except swapping out <tt>-run Sequential</tt>
   with <tt>-run TestBasic</tt>.
 This will execute the distributed test case without worker failures instead of the sequential ones we were running before.
 Remember to set your <tt>GOPATH</tt> first.